kpingul/Flickr-App/README.md

 #What is Flickr Widget?

-Flickr Widget is a widget I created and started couple last year.
+Flickr Widget is a widget I created and started last year.
 It was more of a an experiment that allowed me to learn how to work with social Api's.
 Basically, It displays photos from my account via image gallery.

 <a href="http://kpingul.github.io/Flickr-App">View here</a>